Sidis Archives Home Page

 (Participant in the Shays Rebellion, 1787, an event Sidis considered to be very important in American history.
 Sidis mentions Job Shattuck in Chapter 26.)

-Meet Boston WJ's father Boris was the son of Moses and Mary Marmor Sidis (Boris Sidis bio).
-See also Meet Boston, March 7, 1941 in which he cites ". . . the small and obscure hobby of peridromophilythe collection of local transit transfers. . . " In Meet Boston, Feb.
+The Dictionary of American Biography says Boris was "the son of Moses and Mary Marmor Sidis."
+Another says the same (Boris Sidis bio).
+See also Meet Boston, March 7, 1941 in which WJ cites ". . . the small and obscure hobby of peridromophilythe collection of local transit transfers. . . " In Meet Boston, Feb.
 20, 1942, he quotes from a poem he wrote in his unpublished America's Search for Liberty in Song and Poem.
-In the June 26, 1942 he mentions his unpublished transit and street guide books.
+In the June 26, 1942 issue he mentions his unpublished transit and street guide books.
 (See links there.)
-Jacob Marmor

-Continuity News This is his pseudonym for Continuity News.
+This is his pseudonym for Continuity News.
 The February 1939 issue cites The Tribes and the States.
 Julius Eichel's bio of Sidis says Parker Greene was a pseudonym.
-The basis of this newsletter is Sidis's Continuity Theory which underlies The Tribes and the States.
-Eichel's Bio says Sidis "believed that a continuity existed between their [Native American] institutions and our own."
-Parker Greene
+Elsewhere, Sidis mentions this pseudonym in "Meet Boston" 032742, 041742.

 Home Page